-WE ARE STILL OPEN ONLINE AND DESPATCHING ORDERS HOWEVER PLEASE ALLOW 1 - 2 DAYS FOR DELIVERY
+WE ARE STILL OPEN ONLINE AND DESPATCHING ORDERS - PLEASE ALLOW 2 - 3 DAYS FOR DELIVERY OUR PHONE LINES ARE CURRENTLY CLOSED

 Summer in the UK is a great for spending quality time with friends and family outside around a barbecue.
 BBQ safety, however, is an oft forgotten aspect of this popular past time, but if you remember the following tips your barbeques should go down without a hitch.